Trainee Corrections Officer

 ASSESSMENT AND INTERVIEW PROCESS:

 If you meet the above minimum qualifications, you may apply for further consideration.
 The Department of Corrections (DOC) will notify you by e-mail with the information on how to schedule your assessment and interview day and times within a few days of you applying to this job ID.
-There is limited space available, and reservations for testing will be on a first come, first serve basis.
+There is limited space available, and reservations are on a first come, first serve basis.
 You will be asked to verify that you meet the minimum qualifications at the time of the assessment and interview.

 The assessment and interview will be administered by the DOC at its Central Office location in St. Paul OR at another location as determined by the MN DOC (the address and information will be given at the time of your appointment is scheduled to take the assessment and interview.